Leclerc crashes out, still claims Sprint pole - Speedcafe

 Aston Martin used the delay to examine a DRS issue on Fernando Alonso’s car.

-Lance Stroll had suffered issues during Qualifying on Friday but had been remedied overnight.
+Lance Stroll had suffered issues during Qualifying on Friday but had been remedied overnight, or so the team thought.

 All 14 remaining cars headed out soon after the session began, the two Ferraris waiting just over a minute before joining the fray.